alex0x12/Projects/README.md

-# Here are some of my projects I made during my study time.
+# Here are some of my projects I made during my studies.